lambdaclass/lambdaworks_stark_platinum/README.md

 ## How to try it

-For the moment, only programs in Cairo 0 with no arguments and contracts in Cairo 1 with no arguments are supported.

 ### 🚀 Prove and verify

-To prove Cairo programs you can use:
+To prove Cairo 0 programs without arguments you can use:

 ```bash
 make prove PROGRAM_PATH=<compiled_program_path> PROOF_PATH=<output_proof_path>